Midnordic/music-master/content/blog/silent-aftershock/index.md

 ## What to use it for?

 As a Game Master, you can use this technique to hit your players with emotional impact.
-When a major event happens - a devastating spell, a sudden betrayal, an explosion in the middle of battle - **cut everything!**.
+When a major event happens - a devastating spell, a sudden betrayal, an explosion in the middle of the battle - **cut everything!**

 Silence the music, stop the ambience, and let that emptiness hang for a few seconds.
 The contrast between chaos and nothingness will speak volumes.

-After a short pause, bring back faint sounds - echoing wind, flickering fire, or a low drone - to rebuild the mood and show that the world is still standing, even if changed.
+After a short pause, bring back faint sounds - echoing wind, flickering fire, or a low drone - to rebuild the mood and show that the world is still standing, even if it's changed.
 The silence acts as a reset button for emotion, letting the players feel the gravity of what just happened.

 **It's not just quiet; it's storytelling through absence.**